It’s that time again…

 If you miss the bright colors…

-…it may be time to get creative and set up your environment to fully engage the senses.
+…it may be time to get creative and arrange your environment to fully engage the senses.

 - Incorporate cheerful colors (e.g., fresh paint, wall art, throw pillows) into your home or work environment.